bverhage/BachelorThesis_moprhodynamical_equilibria_2D_double_inlet/README.md

 Heads up I am very dyslectic and I do not know the existence of spell checkers on code editors.

+If anybody is intrested in my code please send me a message and I will create meaninfull comments.
-If anything is unclear feel free to message me about it and also feel free to use or improve my code.
+So is anything is unclear feel free to message me about it and also feel free to use or improve my code.

 With Kind Regards,
 Billy Verhage